 Mormonism teaches that Jesus is the literal son of the Father.
-He earned his way to godhood in the pre-existence, before he came to earth.
-He is not equal with the Father.
-Mormons believe Jesus is the Savior, but limit his atonement to providing physical resurrection for all people.
+He earned his way to godhood in pre-existence before he came to earth.
+Therefore, he is not equal to the Father.
+Having achieved exaltation himself, Mormons believe Jesus is the Savior but limit his atonement to providing physical resurrection for all people.

 What a burden to bear!

 Rather than being set free, Mormons believe they still have to pay back the debt to Jesus through good work.